SENIOR ACCOUNTANT, GRANTS & CONTRACTS – REVISED

 Closing Date: Until Filled

-As a team member of the Office of Research, Sponsored Programs and Grants (ORSPG), the Senior Accountant Grants & Contracts position contributes to post-award administration by leading the Post Award Grants Accounting team for Federal and Private Grants and Contracts.
+As a team member of the Office of Finance and Administration, the Senior Accountant, Grants and Sponsored Research position contributes to post-award administration by leading the Post Award Grants Accounting team for Federal and Private Grants and Contracts.

-- Works under the general supervision of the Director of Research Administration.
+- Works under the general supervision of the Associate Vice President for Finance and Administration, with an indirect reporting relationship to the Director of Research Administration.

-- Reading and interpreting agreements to determine restrictions related to spending, prior approval requirements, applicable cost principles and cost sharing requirements.
+- Reads and interprets agreements to determine restrictions related to spending, prior approval requirements, applicable cost principles, and cost sharing requirements.

-- Monitors time and effort reporting in compliance with applicable regulations, and prepare Salary Caps for applicable Principal Investigators.
+- Monitors time and effort reporting in compliance with applicable regulations, and prepares salary caps for applicable Principal Investigators.

-- Prepares quarterly, annual, and closeout reports for funding agencies as requested and ensures timely submission thereof.
+- Prepares quarterly, annual, and closeout reports for funding agencies as requested and ensures timely submission.

 - Coordinates with key personnel at all levels of the University to support proper and timely expenditure of grant funds in compliance with applicable guidelines and budget deadlines.

-- Communicates with principal investigators and support staff concerning inquiries such as allow ability of costs, funding agency prior approval requirements, no cost extensions, budget revisions, and technical assistance with Workday.
+- Communicates with principal investigators and support staff as needed regarding items, such as funding agency prior approval requirements, no cost extensions, budget revisions, and other matters as they arise.

-- Interacts with agency staff and subcontractors to resolve questions and concerns, and/or outstanding invoices
+- Interacts with agency staff and subcontractors to resolve questions and concerns.

 - Other related duties as assigned.